nrsteja/nrsteja/README.md

 <h1 align="center">Hi 👋, I'm Tejeswara Nehru</h1>
 <h3 align="center">A passionate software engineer and full stack developer from Singapore</h3>
-🚀 Final-year Computer Engineering student at Nanyang Technological University, Singapore

-💻 Passionate about Full Stack Development, AI (Machine Learning), and Software Engineering

-🔧 Building innovative projects and pushing the boundaries of technology

 Welcome to my GitHub!
 Here you'll find a collection of my projects that showcase my skills and interests in full stack development, machine learning, and software engineering.
 I love creating efficient and scalable solutions, and I'm always eager to learn and collaborate with others in the tech community.